trinker/qdap/vignettes/qdap_vignette.md

 ```

-At times it may be useful to view the correlation between word occurences between turns of talk or other useful groupings.
+At times it may be useful to view the correlation between word occurrences between turns of talk or other useful groupings.
 The user can utilize the output from <a href="http://trinker.github.io/qdap_dev/wfm.html" target="_blank"><code>wfm</code></a> to accomplish this.

 <font size="5" color="orange">&diams;</font> **<a href="http://trinker.github.io/qdap_dev/wfm.html" target="_blank"><code>wfm</code></a>: Word Correlations** <font size="5" color="orange">&diams;</font>